Fede Galizia: Style

-Galizia’s paintings were deft with detail, perfectly balanced, and her attention to shadow, light, and texture was unrivaled at the time.
-She was particularly good at creating inviting space in her paintings.
+Galizia’s paintings were deft with detail, perfectly balanced, and her attention to shadow, light, and texture was unrivalled at the time.
+She was particularly good at creating inviting spaces in her paintings.
 Her compositions are not crowded.
 They look as if one could reach out and touch the fruit, grasp it, and pull it from the painting without disturbing the rest of the work.
 Her graceful, flowing arrangements were natural and poetic.

 Portrait of Paolo Morigia (1596) was painted when Galizia was only eighteen.
 Each detail of the figure is painted in analytic detail.
-Galizia employs mimesis (imitation of reality), in the depiction of Morigia’s glasses: lenses' reflection shows the room Morigia is sitting in, and thus heightening the illusion of reality.
+Galizia employs mimesis (imitation of reality) in the depiction of Morigia’s glasses: the reflection of the lenses shows the room Morigia is sitting in, thus heightening the illusion of reality.

 Galizia is recognized as a pioneer in the treatment of still-life in European painting.
 Currently, it is unknown the number of paintings Galizia executed.
 Many works that could have possibly been hers have been attributed to her male counterpart Panfilo Nuvolone, who drew significant inspiration from Galizia.
 She may have inspired the Bergamese Francesco Codino and the Baroque still life painter Giovanna Garzoni.

 Notable Collections

-Galizia's work is represented in numerous museums and public collections including:
+Galizia's work is represented in numerous museums and public collections, including: